Interim Government of National Unity

 Head of state

-Position currently vacant - presidential elections are planned for December 2021
+Position currently vacant - presidential elections were postponed in December 2021 and have yet to take place

 Embassy of Libya, 15 Knightsbridge, London, SW1X 7LY